ifeanyiojji/test_implementation/README.md

 Install the required libraries pip install -r requirements.txt

-Run the code () in a Python environment
+Open the file web_app.py in a Python environment and run it